supertuxkart/stk-addons/README.md

 are many places where the source could be cleaned up.

 There are a number of ongoing refactoring projects within the code-base:
-* Converting all database calls to use PDO rather than mysqli, through the DBConnection class.
-It is intended to eventually remove `sql.php` completely.
-Transactions should be used where applicable.
 * Making use of a template engine for all UI code.
 The first version of STKAddons had html baked right into the PHP code, and this is generally considered bad practice.
   I (Stephen) have been trying to slowly weed that out and move to template files for